"If

 In my 50s, after layoffs hit three-fourths of my plants

-Even "automatic" interviews didnt always happen.
-One ad
+Even what should have been "automatic" interviews didnt

-would consider anyone over 40.
+companies would consider anyone over 40.

-discount chain.
-Each week my whole family and I drove to an assigned city in any of eight
+week my whole family and I drove to a new city in any of eight Western states, worked 50

-Western states, worked 50 to 70 hours, packed up, drove to the next scheduled town, and
+to 70 hours, packed up, drove to the next scheduled town, and did it all over again.

-did it all over again.
-(Once, upon arriving in Riverton, Wyoming, we learned that a
+(Once, upon arriving in Riverton, Wyoming, we learned that a one-digit computer error had

-one-digit computer error had officially scheduled us for Charlotte, North Carolina.)
-We
+officially scheduled us for Charlotte, North Carolina.)
+We earned enough to slow the

-earned enough to slow the growth of our debt, but not enough to reduce it or to afford a
+growth of our debt, but not to reduce it or to afford an apartment.

 So we worked "harder, smarter, and longer."
 We created new products, and